Dragons Rhöndorf: Baskets Bonn

 Several of the Dragons' players get a chance to earn nominations for the Baskets Bonn squad in the Basketball Bundesliga, Germany's prime division, and European cups such as the Basketball Champions League.

 During the summer 2017, general manager Boris Kaminski announced his resignation from the Dragons Rhöndorf and switched to a sponsor to free economy after 5 years in the club.
 His replacement became Alexander Dohms who already worked as the general manager for the club between 2011 and 2012.
 At the same time Thomas Adelt became the new head coach for the Dragons.
 He was in the past the second representation for the Telekom Baskets Bonn (1.
 Regionalleague west).

 Another announcement was that the cooperation between Bonn and Rhöndorf should furthermore intensified and the Telekom Baskets Bonn are taking responsibility for the sportive interests from the Dragons Rhöndorf.
 They want a consistent conceptual planning which includes JBBL and NBBL from the team Bonn/Rhöndorf to reach their goals.

 Schoss Hagerhof

-Since several years there is a cooperation with the high school Schloss Hagerhof to allow an optimum network of sport and education to the talents.
+For several years there has been a cooperation with the high school Schloss Hagerhof to facilitate sporting and academic education.
 Many talented players went to Schloss Hagerhof, lived in the boarding school and graduated there.
-Also the high school Hagerhof offers with his main focus on sports the possibility to develop and individually to practice besides the Club practice to many young talents.
+Schloss Hagerhof has a focus on sports.